wuertele/Drupal-Deployer/README.txt

    files that may be included, and see http://ui.jquery.com/docs for details on how to use them.
 The required ui.core file is automatically included, as is effects.core if you include any effects files.

-   If you wish to override the compression type selected in the settings screen, you may do so by passing in an optional $type parameter.
-Possible values are 'none', 'minified', and 'packed'.

-     jquery_ui_add(array('ui.draggable', 'ui.droppable', 'ui.sortable'), 'none');